vino5211/Algorithms-of-Artificial-Intelligence/README.md

   - Exploration:Large-scale search found
   	- Information Retrieval
   	- Reinforce Learning
-- How to automate the search for information training network
+- How to automate the search for information training network?
 - How to represent Information?
 Matrix or Graph, even more complex Data Structure?
 - Probability Graph Model and Knowledge
 - Thinking about ANN from the perspective of biological evoluation